wp-plugins/like-button-plugin-for-wordpress/readme.txt

 == Changelog ==

+= Version 4.5.2 =

++ **I deleted/patched all the Stuff that caused the Google-Problem - which was reported on Google+ and on many other websites - and I want to apologize again for any inconvenience.
+I did not want to harm anyone and I did not know - honestly - that this caused so much trouble on so many websites.
+Google will crawl all your sites again and this recrawling will fix all missing google search results.
+And I do want to disassociate myself from any malicious intent reproaches!
+I develope this Plugin since over 1 year and I did not want to injure anyones personal/business website. ./Stefan**

 = Version 4.5.1 =

 + **I am verry sorry for any inconvenience you got from the latest update(s).
 I am working on a fix and this bugfix patches the Google Problem.
 I am sorry though for any problems. ./Stefan**